Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 8.5’ x 27” x 4.7”

-Availability: US, UK, AUS
+Availability: US, UK, EU, AUS

 Bottom Line:The Honu Arlie is the high-performance iSUP designed just for kids (but we won’t tell anyone if you hop on to catch a wave to two!).